Searching for binge-worthy podcasts to listen to while on your road trip?

 The Dave Chang Show

-I’ve become a big fan of Dave Chang after watching both of his series on Netflix.
+I became a big fan of Dave Chang after watching his shows on Netflix.

-If you don’t already know who he is, he’s the chef behind the Momofuku restaurants.
+If you don’t already know who he is, he’s the chef behind the famous Momofuku restaurants.

 He also has a podcast called the Dave Chang Show, where he talks about the restaurant industry, social issues, and more.